ipfs/community/dignified-js.md

 #### d) Release

-This is actually quite simple, we have a [gulp](http://gulpjs.com/) task that automatically runs all things needed for a release so we dont miss anything of the above mentioned things.
+This is actually quite simple, we have a [gulp](http://gulpjs.com/) task that automatically runs all things needed for a release so we don't miss anything of the above mentioned things.
 It will:

 1. Run linting